Finding Culture-Sensitive Neurons in Vision-Language Models: Introduction

-Following prior work on neuron detection \cite{tang-etal-2024-language, huo-etal-2024-mmneuron, huang2024minerminingunderlyingpattern, fang2024towards}, we adapt activation-based neuron analysis to a multimodal setting and evaluate on the CVQA benchmark \cite{cvqa}, operationalizing \emph{culture} via the CVQA taxonomy of country-language pairs.
-We conduct experiments on three VLMs : Qwen2.5-VL-7B \cite{Qwen2.5-VL}, LLaVA-v1.6-Mistral-7B \cite{liu2023visualinstructiontuning}, and Pangea-7B (\citealp{yue2025pangeafullyopenmultilingual}), across 25 cultures.
+Following prior work on neuron detection \cite{tang-etal-2024-language, huo-etal-2024-mmneuron, huang2024minerminingunderlyingpattern, fang2024towards}, we adapt activation-based neuron analysis to a multimodal setting and evaluate on the CVQA benchmark \cite{cvqa}, operationalizing culture via the CVQA taxonomy of country--language pairs.
+We conduct experiments on three VLMs : Qwen2.5-VL-7B \cite{Qwen2.5-VL}, LLaVA-v1.6-Mistral-7B \cite{liu2023visual}, and Pangea-7B (\citealp{yue2025pangea}), across 25 cultures.
 To minimize influence from differences in language proficiency or language-correlated effects, we constrain the experiments to a monolingual (English) setting.
-Moreover, to better isolate culture-sensitive neurons, we introduce \emph{Contrastive Activation Selection (CAS)}, a margin-based method that rewards large separation between a neuron's activation for its top-responding culture and its nearest competing culture, improving upon existing probability- and entropy-based selectors.
+Moreover, to better isolate culture-sensitive neurons, we introduce \emph{Contrastive Activation Margin} (ConAct), a margin-based method that rewards large separation between a neuron's activation for its top-responding culture and its nearest competing culture, improving upon existing probability- and entropy-based selectors.

 We provide empirical evidence for the existence of culture-sensitive neurons in VLMs.
 Ablating these neurons disproportionately reduces model performance on questions tied to the corresponding culture while leaving others largely unaffected, suggesting a causal role in culturally grounded information processing.
 Moreover, our layer-wise analysis reveals that these neurons are distributed across the decoder, with noticeable concentrations in mid-to-late layers.
 While we do observe some exceptions, this pattern remains largely consistent across the VLMs and cultures we examine.
 Overall, our results provide insight into how VLMs represent cultural knowledge and suggest new avenues for targeted evaluation and intervention to mitigate cultural biases or steer model behavior.